splunk/public-o11y-docs/rum/rum-custom-indexed-tags.rst

 Avoid high cardinality in MetricSets
 =============================================
 Choose tags with a reasonable amount of cardinality.
-Tags like userID, or orgID are inefficient choices because there could be a huge number of users in your organization and creating a troubleshooting MetricSet for each userID is not optimal for performance.
+Tags like userID, or sessionID are inefficient choices because there could be a huge number of users in your organization and visitors to your application, so creating a troubleshooting MetricSet for each userID is not optimal for performance.
 For high cardinality ID based tags full-fidelity session search is a better option.
 High cardinality MetricSets can also affect your org limits :ref:`rum-limits`.
 Limits are determined by your subscription: enterprise and standard.
 For more information on each type of subscription, see :new-page:`Splunk RUM Pricing <https://www.splunk.com/en_us/products/pricing/faqs/observability.html#splunk-rum>`.

 Default tags
 ==============

-The following tags are automatically indexed during ingestion by default:
+The following tags are automatically indexed during ingestion by default depending on the metric:

        * url name
        * operation